Tibalt/java-c-YC/README.md

 The demo shows the communication between a java server and C client on tcp socket on a little endian machine.

-The data which is sent out by C client covers the float, int and char to show the way to deal with endian issue and unsigned char in java.
+The data structure which is sent out by C client in "binary"(without encoding by ASCII) covers the float, int and char to show the way to deal with endian issue and unsigned char in java.

+This is a good way to improve the efficiency but loses compatibility becasue it works only on little endian machine.

 typedef struct
 {